Hospital Pharmacy FAQ

 - This is not going to happen in a busy working environment.

-Which local references do you suggest?
+Which local references do you recommend?

 - Antidote Quick Guide, 2022